HybirdCorp/creme_crm/README.md

 For an upgrade from the previous version of Creme :
  - See the section "UPGRADE NOTE" corresponding to the new version in the file CHANGELOG.txt.
  - Do not remove apps in INSTALLED_APPS during the upgrade (because they are installed in your DB) ;
-   complete your installation & then un-install apps you do not want anymore (see below).
+   complete your installation & then uninstall apps you do not want anymore (see below).

 Filling the DB tables & creating the static asset: